bpoole53/Mod-4-Quiz/README.md

 ## Description

 This is an interactive quiz.
-Most of the questions are from different regions so this quiz will sure test the user's historical knowledge!
+Most of the questions are from different regions so this quiz will surely test the user's historical knowledge!

 ![Alt text](./assets/images/Mod4-ReadmeScreenshot.png)